-As a labor and employment law firm in South Carolina, our attorneys advise many companies that employ commercial motor vehicle (CMV) drivers who are required to carry a Commercial Driver’s License (CDL).
+As a labor and employment lawyers in South Carolina, our attorneys advise many companies that employ commercial motor vehicle (CMV) drivers who are required to carry a Commercial Driver’s License (CDL).
 Understanding and following the most up-to-date information on the laws regulating CDL holders can save your company money and help you avoid fines and penalties.

 The Controlled Substances and Alcohol Use and Testing Rule